Norman Lindsay

-Apart from his creative output, Lindsay was known for his larrikin attitudes and personal libertine philosophy, as well as his battles with what he termed "wowserism".
-One such battle is portrayed in the 1994 film Sirens, starring Sam Neill and filmed on location at Lindsay's home in the Blue Mountains, west of Sydney.
+Apart from his creative output, Lindsay was known for his larrikin attitudes and personal libertine philosophy, as well as his battles with what he termed "wowserism" (strict moral conservatism).
+One such battle is portrayed in the 1994 film Sirens, starring Sam Neill as Lindsay and filmed on location at Lindsay's home in the Blue Mountains, west of Sydney.
 It is now known as the Norman Lindsay Gallery and Museum and is maintained by the National Trust of Australia.

-Personal life
+Early life

 Lindsay was born in Creswick, Victoria, the son of Anglo-Irish surgeon Robert Charles William Alexander Lindsay (1843–1915) and Jane Elizabeth Lindsay (1848–1932), daughter of Rev. Thomas Williams, Wesleyen missionary, from Creswick.
 The fifth of ten children, he was the brother of Percy Lindsay (1870–1952), Lionel Lindsay (1874–1961), Ruby Lindsay (1885–1919), and Daryl Lindsay (1889–1976).

-Lindsay married Catherine (Kate) Agatha Parkinson, in Melbourne on 23 May 1900.
-Their son Jack was born in Melbourne on 20 October 1900, followed by Raymond in 1903 and Philip in 1906.
-They divorced in 1918.
-He later married Rose Soady who was also his business manager, a most recognisable model, and the printer for most of his etchings.
-They had two daughters: Jane Lindsay, born in 1920, and Helen Lindsay, born in 1921.
-Philip died in 1958 and Raymond in 1960.
-In the Lindsay tradition, Jack became a prolific publisher, writer, translator and activist.
-Philip also became a writer of historical novels, and worked for the film industry.